 Infrastructure investment:

 Acquiring or constructing a greenhouse or indoor facility to house the hydroponic system.
 Costs can vary based on size, materials used, and location.
-Installation of heating, ventilation, and air conditioning (HVAC) systems to regulate temperature, humidity, and airflow within the growing environment.
-Setting up a reliable water supply system, including plumbing, filtration, and possibly water recycling technologies, to sustain the hydroponic operations.
+Installation of heating, ventilation systems to regulate temperature, humidity, and airflow within the growing environment. operations.

 Equipment expenses: